lucakim27/coym/README.md

 Comment On Your Major

 # Features
+- Sign in, out and up
+- Charts for the popularity
+- Chat with the online users
+- View online users with details
 - Comment, reply and like on the major
-- Chat with the online users
-- Charts for the popularity
+- Update user's details and delete the account
-- Sign in, out and up
-- View online users

 # Frameworks/Libraries & Database
 - Vue 3 (Front-end Framework)